Frequently Asked Questions

-Many patients want to return to their previous level of activities asap.
-We encouarge all patients to walk for the first 4-6 weeks following their procedure.
+Many patients want to return to their previous level of activities as soon as possible.
+We encourage all patients to walk for the first 4-6 weeks following their procedure.
 Once you are feeling better, you may add in an activity you once enjoyed doing, but only at a 10% level.
-Using common sense approach, if you feel ok at a 10% level, stay at that level for a brief period of time and slowly add more in judging it by how you feel.
+Using a common sense approach, if you feel okay at a 10% level, stay at that level for a brief period of time and slowly add more in, judging it by how you feel.
 If you notice an increased level of pain the next day, back off from it and listen to your body.
 Always remember, Dr Pauza wants you to avoid flexion and rotation as a lifestyle because those two movements damage the discs.

 Schedule an Appointment